 The ETA-9179 refers to the Joint Quarterly Narrative Performance Report Template used by the DOL's ETA to collect qualitative information on grantee efforts, challenges, and outcomes for various WIOA programs.

-Quarterly Financial Reports: ()
+Quarterly Financial Reports: (WIOA Sec.
+185(e)-(g))

-(e)IN GENERAL.—Each local board in a State shall submit quarterly financial reports to the

-Governor with respect to programs and activities carried out under this title.
+IN GENERAL.—Each local board in a State shall submit quarterly financial reports to the Governor with respect to programs and activities carried out under this title.
 Such reports shall include information identifying all program and activity costs by cost category in accordance with generally accepted accounting principles and by year of the appropriation involved.

 (2) ADDITIONAL REQUIREMENT.—Each State shall submit to the Secretary, and the Secretary shall submit to the Committee on Health, Education, Labor, and Pensions of the Senate and the Committee on Education and the Workforce of the House of Representatives, on a quarterly basis, a summary of the reports submitted to the Governor pursuant to paragraph (1).

 (f) MAINTENANCE OF ADDITIONAL RECORDS.—Each State and local board shall maintain records with respect to programs and activities carried out under this title that identify—